Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 The client is a 34-year-old man with a 4-year-old daughter and a 16-month-old son.
 He has been experiencing intrusive sexual thoughts about his children for eight months.
 The thoughts produce horror.
 He has been unable to disclose to anyone, including his wife.
 He came to me after months of silent suffering and one session with a previous therapist who had visibly recoiled when he disclosed, which he experienced as confirmation that what he was experiencing was too terrible to be OCD.

-The initial differential assessment has already been completed.
+The initial differential assessment is complete.
 Phenomenology is ego-dystonic.
 No history of inappropriate attraction.
 No behavioral evidence of risk.
 No groomer-typical cognitive distortions.
-Clear pattern of ego-dystonic intrusive content with compulsive ritualistic response.
+Clear pattern of ego-dystonic intrusive content with a compulsive, ritualistic response.
 The differential is POCD, not pedophilic interest.
 The client is safe with his children.
 He is also suffering significantly.

 Functional analysis begins.